ancient-cthulhu/Workflow-app-scan-trigger/README.md

 - It does not modify source code
 - It does not create issues in archived repositories
 - It does not permanently change repository settings
+- It does not permanently delete issues (closes them instead)

 ---